-If you are completing the PDF version, once you enter the number of reportable tax positions you are disclosing and move off the field, the document will automatically display the required number of fields to make the disclosures.
+In the PDF version, once you enter the number of RTPs you are disclosing and move off the field, it will automatically display the required number of fields to make the disclosures.

-You must complete all the mandatory fields for each reportable tax position you are reporting.
+You must complete all the mandatory fields for each RTP you are reporting.